-Geospatial data analysis, is the application of analytic techniques to a research problem when location is a significant or interesting aspect of the research question.
-This is useful for researchers who are trying to understand the location of things, if and how they relate, what that relationship means, and if actions can be taken.
+Geospatial data analysis is the application of analytic techniques to a research problem when location is a significant aspect of the research question.

 Getting started with geospatial analysis